 Just because you have a health Insurance plan does not mean you have coverage for eye exams and prescription glasses.
 This lack of coverage would primarily depend on two factors; where your insurance is coming from and the age of the individual to be covered.

-An Affordable Care Act (ACA) mandate requires that if you receive your insurance through the marketplace, your children up to the age of 19 are covered for vision benefits.
-This mandate does not apply to adults.
+The Affordable Care Act (ACA) mandate requires that if you receive your insurance through the marketplace, your children up to the age of 19 are covered for vision benefits.

-If you have an individual health policy or obtain your health insurance through your employer, then you are not covered for routine eye exams or glasses.
-The policies offered through your employer only cover vision problems if they are part of a covered injury.
+If you have an individual health policy or obtain your health insurance through your employer, you may not be covered for routine eye exams or glasses.
+Typically the policies offered through your employer only cover vision problems if they are part of a covered injury.
 One would have to purchase a stand-alone policy to cover vision benefits.

 These policies are relatively inexpensive, and most have excellent coverage, even for a large family.

 The Best Vision Insurance You Can Get Right Now